These refactoring techniques help with data handling, replacing primitives with rich class functionality.

 Problem: You have a coded type that directly affects program behavior (values of this field trigger various code in conditionals).

 Solution: Create subclasses for each value of the coded type.
 Then extract the relevant behaviors from the original class to these subclasses.
 Replace the control flow code with polymorphism.

-Problem: You have a coded type that affects behavior but you cannot use subclasses to get rid of it.
+Problem: You have a coded type that affects behavior but you can't use subclasses to get rid of it.

 Solution: Replace type code with a state object.
-If it is necessary to replace a field value with type code, another state object is "plugged in".
+If it's necessary to replace a field value with type code, another state object is "plugged in".

 Problem: You have subclasses differing only in their (constant-returning) methods.

 Solution: Replace the methods with fields in the parent class and delete the subclasses.